10 Best Things To Do In Mijas Pueblo, Spain

 Mijas Bullring

-Mayan Monkey Mijas Chocolate Factory
+Mayan Monkey Chocolate Factory

 Are you a chocolate lover?
 If yes you should pay a visit to Mayan Monkey – the world’s smallest chocolate factory.
 There you’ll be able to buy various delicious products made of chocolate and even take part in chocolate-making workshops where you’ll learn how to make chocolate.

-It’s a very peculiar and unique museum that hosts a great collection of various miniatures collected by stage hypnotist and magician, Juan Elegido Millán, known as Professor Max.
-During his life he traveled the world and picked up hundreds of tiny curiosities, like Taj Mahal on a grain of rice, a portrait of Abraham Lincoln on a pinhead, or the Seven Wonders of the World painted on a toothpick.
-Entrance cost: 3€
+Mijas Wagon (es.
+Carromato de Mijas) is a very peculiar museum that hosts a great collection of various miniatures collected by stage hypnotist and magician, Juan Elegido Millán, known as Professor Max.
+During his life he traveled the world and picked up hundreds of tiny curiosities, like the Taj Mahal on a grain of rice, a portrait of Abraham Lincoln on a pinhead, or the Seven Wonders of the World painted on a toothpick.
+Entrance costs €3 per person (December 2023).

 What NOT to do in Mijas Pueblo